Staff, Advisors & Consultants

 Xi is based in InterMedia’s Washington, D.C. headquarters.

-As supervisor in InterMedia’s Nairobi office and one of our senior research managers, David is responsible for designing and delivering research projects, including project management, sub-contractor management, intuitive analysis, client reporting and insight development.
+As one of our long standing staff and consultants in InterMedia’s Nairobi office, David is responsible for designing and delivering research projects, including project management, sub-contractor management, intuitive analysis, client reporting and insight development.
 David is currently working on the Financial Inclusion Insights Program which aims at filling knowledge gaps for Financial Inclusion stakeholders by providing fundamental data about trends in access and use of digital financial services through rigorous, nationally representative surveys and targeted qualitative research studies.

 David has a strong background in research, monitoring and evaluation (M&E) and has developed and managed a number of M&E systems for different projects across the East Africa region, and Sierra Leone.
 He has lived and worked in Uganda, Kenya, Tanzania, South Africa and Sierra Leone where he has commissioned and conducted research.

 Before joining InterMedia, David was head of research and learning for BBC Media Action in Sierra Leone where he led in-country research for DFID’s Global Grant.
 Under BBC, David also carried out research on agriculture and climate change communication, governance, human rights and transitional justice in various countries in East and West Africa.

 David is Ugandan, completed graduate studies in project planning and management and under graduate studies in social sciences.